-With so many events – engagement parties, showers, rehearsal dinners, after parties and send-off brunches – associated with your wedding day, food trucks are the perfect mobile way to break out of a catering rut.
+With so many events – engagement parties, showers, rehearsal dinners, after parties and send-off brunches – associated with your wedding day, food trucks are the perfect mobile way to break out of a catering rut, or the use of white tablecloth bulk for your table’s decoration at your wedding.
 Six of our favorites offer a variety of cuisines and services perfect for all your events, or even the big day itself.

 Based in Stamford, this duo of trucks offers seven grilled cheeses, plus sweet dessert melts.

 The Menu: Rentals include the full menu (from the original to the jalapeno popper to the pulled pork with caramelized onions and pickles), plus any daily specials.

 The Cost: Main service is $25/person; end-of-night service is $400 plus consumption.
 Bookings more than 1 hour from Stamford incur a $250 travel fee.

 Test it Out: Follow Melt Mobile on facebook for a weekly list of locations.

 Party of Two Catering operates this popular Hudson Valley-based truck specializing in fries tossed with flavorful seasonings or smothered in creative toppings.

 The Menu: Choose from three options.
 The Basic Party (two hours of service, choose three menu items from more than 15 options) and the After Party (one hour of service, choose from seven options) both feature all-you-can-eat topped fries.
 The Toss Up is a pay-by-the-hour service and only includes tossed fries.

 Cost: The Basic Party, $14 per guest; the After Party, $7 per guest; the Toss Up, $5 per guest per hour.

 Test it Out: Follow Frites of NY on Facebook to find the truck at events.